 Voted in recent years as the ‘happiest’ airport in regards to customer satisfaction.

-Most importantly, the airport handles the travel of around one million passengers each year to destinations all over the globe.
+A million passengers travel through the airport each year to destinations all over the world.

 A fabulous shopping destination, living in Exeter offers a very busy retail scene.